silviyahristova/handyfix/README.md

 **Typography**

 The fonts that will be used in the website will be imported from [Google Fonts](https://fonts.google.com/) and will be used [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto) and [Lato](https://fonts.google.com/specimen/Lato?query=lato).
-Roboto has clean and simple design which pairs well with Lato`s versatility and legibility.
+Roboto has a clean and simple design which pairs well with Lato`s versatility and legibility.
 Together they are creating a sleek and minimalist look that is ideal for modern website.
-Both are sans-serif fonts that share similar characteristics in terms of letterforms and proportions in their modern desing.
+Both are sans-serif fonts that share similar characteristics in terms of letterforms and proportions in their modern design.
 Lato has a slightly rounder and friendly appearance, while Roboto has a more geometric and modern feel.
 These differences create visual hierarchy and contrast in typography.
 Roboto will be used for the logo and headings in each section, while Lato will be used for the main body text.

 **Logo**

 The logo is created using Figma design tool.
-The colors are choosen from the palette for the website.
+The colors are chosen from the palette for the website.
 This will help users connect the logo with the colors of the company and website.
 Th symbol is related to the purpose of the website.

 <details><summary>Logo images</summary>